How to Find Your WooCommerce Customer Lifetime Value

 ExactMetrics should automatically detect your WooCommerce store and start tracking it in Google Analytics.

 You can also view the report inside your WordPress dashboard.
-Just go to ExactMetrics Reports eCommerce and see your store’s conversion rate, number of transactions, revenue, average order value, top products, and much more.
+Just go to ExactMetrics » Reports » eCommerce to see your store’s conversion rate, number of transactions, revenue, average order value, top products, and much more.

 How to View Customer Lifetime Value Report in Google Analytics

-Now that WooCommerce tracking is up and running, it’s time to see your customer lifetime report in Google Analytics.
+Now that WooCommerce tracking is up and running, it’s time to create a customer lifetime report in Google Analytics where you can see average lifetime value by traffic acquisition channel.

-For example, you can select a campaign and see the customer lifetime value of your different campaigns.
+You can also see lifetime value in different ways by changing the dimensions in the column on your left.
+For example, try changing the dimension under Rows (First user medium) to First user campaign to see the customer lifetime value of your different campaigns.
 This will help you find out which marketing campaigns to focus on in the future and which campaigns help bring the most profitable customers.

 And that’s it!